LED VS High-Pressure Sodium(HPS) – Which Outdoor Lights Are Better?

 HPS lights are now slowly being replaced with the newest technologies, and LED lights are currently on the top.
 Here are some significant disadvantages of HPS lights that make them less preferable.

-• In color rendering, HPS lights are surpassed by many other technologies.
+• Poor Color Rendering: HPS lights are surpassed by many other technologies.
 So it is best to use such lamps where color rendering is not a significant concern.

-• Another disadvantage is its warmup time.
-After the ignition of the arc, the metal salts are vaporized.
+• Long Warm-Up Cycle: After the ignition of the arc, the metal salts are vaporized.
 The output light doesn’t reach its peak intensity until all the salt is evaporated.
 The light gradually transitions from red to a distinctive yellow color.

-• The world is now eradicating the use of toxic and hazardous materials and striving towards a green future.
+• Mercury Content & Environmental Risk: The world is now eradicating the use of toxic and hazardous materials and striving towards a green future.
 HPS contains small amounts of mercury which is harmful to the environment if released from the tubes.
 You can not dispose of HPS lights for this reason.

-• HPS lights throw light in a 360° direction, which means that approximately 15% of the light goes to waste, rendering this solution inefficient.
+• Light Wastage: HPS lights throw light in a 360° direction, which means that approximately 15% of the light goes to waste, rendering this solution inefficient.

-• One another disadvantage is that HPS lamps are susceptible to flickering and damage.
+• Flickering & Damage: One another disadvantage is that HPS lamps are susceptible to flickering and damage.
 This increases the maintenance cost and the overall cost.

-• HPS lights require ‘ballast’ for a stable operation that supplies a constant current to the fixture.
+• Extra Ballast Requirement: HPS lights require ‘ballast’ for a stable operation that supplies a constant current to the fixture.
 This ballast can be damaged by a continuous process and need immediate replacement.

 Applications of HPS lights